 Accessibility Tools

 After my car crash in 1990, I was given the all-clear to travel in 1991.
-I decided to go on a two-week trip to Jamaica, a place I had always wanted to go to but had never been to.
+I decided to go on a two-week trip to Jamaica, a place I had always wanted to visit but had never been to before.

-I loved Jamaica & did many things, some of which I would love to do again & some of which I shouldn't have attempted at the time.
+I loved Jamaica and did many things, some of which I would love to do again and some of which I shouldn't have attempted at the time.
 I also saved the life of someone else from the UK who was on holiday in the same hotel as me.

 Dunn's River Falls.

-After my recent car accident, I wasn't fit enough to climb the whole set of falls but I did manage about half, stopping to have my photo taken in one of the small lagoons on the way up.
+After my recent car accident, I wasn't fit enough to climb the whole set of falls, but I did manage about half, stopping to have my photo taken in one of the small lagoons on the way up.
+I wasn't the only person who couldn't do the climb, and one of the ladies on the trip also got out at the same place as me after we had our photos taken in the deep water under the falls.
+We walked back up a meandering path through the dense undergrowth next to the falls and met the rest of the tour back at the top.

 Bob Marley's House.

-Kingston police headquarters is next to the Marley house, yet when an assassination attempt was made on his life it took hours for the police to respond to emergency calls and gunfire.
-You can see the bullet holes in the wall where machine guns were used in an attempt to kill Bob Marley & the noise must have been very loud but the police next door took hours to arrive.
+Kingston police headquarters is next to the Marley house, yet when an assassination attempt was made on his life, it took hours for the police to respond to emergency calls and gunfire.
+You can see the bullet holes in the wall where machine guns were used in an attempt to kill Bob Marley, and the noise must have been deafening, but the police next door took hours to arrive.
 Is it any wonder that the Marley family believe that the Jamaican police or government had something to do with the assassination attempt?

 I met a few of Bob's family whilst I visited the house.
 Read about the story here.